Course Registration for 26/27

 - Complete any applications or contracts as needed

-CP counselors will be visiting middle schools to meet with 8th grade students to discuss the transition from middle school to high school and to teach students how to enter their course requests online in aeries.
+CP counselors will be visiting middle schools to meet with 8th grade students in December to discuss the transition from middle school to high school and to teach students how to enter their course requests online in aeries.

 Here are some useful links for incoming freshmen only: